ArcCreate/DinoBot-NEAT/README.md

 ## Steps to Build Upon
 * Modify the NEAT algorithm and fitness function to allow the Dinosaurs to have an option to duck along with jump without causing stagnation.
+* Add ability to fall down when in air to be able to dodge obstacles at higher speed when in the air.